First Friday: Books, Meet Their Makers!

 This First Friday, explore the intersection between art and science!

-Our collections of historic sample books, be it textiles, paints, or dyes, have inspired the Guild of Book Workers to create their own works of art.
-These artists’ books will be on view on the second level of the museum, along with the books that inspired it all on the first floor.
-The Guild will also be featuring a bookmaking table that shows off the tools of their trade and how the magic happens!
+Come see a display of artists’ books created by the Guild of Book Workers inspired by the Institute’s collection of historic sample books on textiles, paints, and dyes.
+These works of art will be on view on the museum’s mezzanine level, along with the Institute’s inspirational sample books on display on the first floor.
+Members of the Guild will also be on hand at a bookmaking table to show off the tools of their trade and to demonstrate how the magic happens!

 Agenda